 Subfloor must be properly primed.
-Use DEPENDABLE PRIMER SL on all surfaces.
+Use GSL PRIMER SL on all surfaces.
+Approved priming methods include: roller, soft bristle broom, brush or spray.
 All supporting surfaces shall be structurally sound, solid, free of movement and well bonded.
 They shall be free of dust, oil, grease, tar or other contaminants that may act as a bond breaker.
 Deflection cannot exceed L/360.

-Follow DEPENDABLE, LLC guidelines and use only with trained installers of GSL (Please refer to Data Sheet for MIXING INSTRUCTIONS)
+Follow DEPENDABLE, LLC guidelines and use only with trained installers of GSL.

-Storage: Material should be kept in a dry area.
-Avoid ambient temperature below 40° F and above 110° F for prolonged periods.
+Material should be kept in a dry area.
+Avoid ambient temperature below 40°F and above 110°F for prolonged periods.
 Shelf-life of six months.

 • Multiple lifts: Multiple lifts does not require a primer with GSL.
 Second lift can be accomplished upon an initial set that can handle the load of the hose operator and finisher.

 NOTE: Temperature and humidity levels affect the drying characteristics of GSL.
 However, unlike Portland cement materials, GSL may be force dried with the use of heat or fans once set.